 Unexpected Uncertainty

 We arrived back in San Diego from our deployment to the Western Pacific on April 11th, 1979.
-The pier was packed with people welcoming us home but I had no family waiting for me; they were all back in Minnesota and Pennsylvania.
-Honestly, I was in serious need of some alone time after having been cooped up on the ship with several hundred others for the past 7+ months.
+The pier was packed with people welcoming us home, but I had no family waiting for me; they were all back in Minnesota and Pennsylvania.
+I was in serious need of some alone time after having been cooped up on the ship with several hundred others for the past 7+ months.
 Seeing my family could wait.

-I wasted no time getting off the ship and out into the city on my bike with my duffel bag over my shoulder headed for the laundry mat.
-While my clothes were washing I'd be able to make my rounds of McDonald's, Winchell's, and the bike shop, all at the intersection of Highland and 16th street—the little corner of San Diego I'd previously written about.
+I wasted no time getting off the ship and out into the city on my bike with my duffel bag over my shoulder, headed for the laundry mat.
+While my clothes were washing, I'd be able to make my rounds of McDonald's, Winchell's, and the bike shop, all at the intersection of Highland and 16th street—the little corner of San Diego I'd previously written about.
 Mine was a simple life.

 Gas lines over a block long were a new part of the landscape that I'd have to occasionally negotiate on my bike.
 With gas prices rising from .80c to $1.00 a gallon in only a few months, I had no desire to own a car, and even more so now.

-My final time out to sea would be a short two-day run up the coast to Seal Beach to offload munitions prior to entering a yard period for overhaul.
+My final time out to sea would be a short two-day run up the coast to Seal Beach to offload munitions before entering a yard period for overhaul.
 I'd pass under the Coronado Bay Bridge one last time on May 18th and toss my hat into the water: tradition.
-I experienced a lot of relief knowing my sea time was done but it was also a bittersweet moment because while I enjoyed being at sea, I enjoyed my time in port much more.
+I experienced a lot of relief knowing my sea time was over, but it was also a bittersweet moment because while I enjoyed being at sea, I enjoyed my time in port much more.
 For the moment, maybe too much.

 To be continued...